burnsba/GoldeneyeRomhack/bondspeed/readme.md

 # Bond speed rom

-This romhack is designed to show Bond's actual speed as displacement per frame.
+This romhack is designed to show Bond's actual speed as displacement per update/frame.

 # Version